Teacher Training Programme with the Leicestershire Secondary SCITT

 Davinder, Our Executive Programme Director, is a Psychology and Geography Teacher with many years of experience.
 She has many years of experience in a Senior Leadership Team (SLT) in schools, an inspector for Ofsted and has delivered teacher training programmes for many years.

 In addition to the Management Team, we have our Admin Team on hand to help you with all of your queries and issues.
-Graham and Huzaifah are an integral part of our team and they will ensure that your issues are addressed quickly.
+Huzaifah is an integral part of our team and they will ensure that your issues are addressed quickly.
+We also have Hema and Jen working in the background making sure everything is ready for you.

 When you are out on placement, you work with a Mentor, ITT Coordinator and range of teachers.
 They model best practice, help you understand how to improve your teaching and generally show you what it means to be an effective teacher who changes lives.